pshivraj/data_512_final_project/README.md

 ### Licence of the Data
 The primary data for this analysis comes from Dataverse licensed under [CC-BY-NC](https://creativecommons.org/licenses/by-nc/2.0/).
-The data can be downloaded from [Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZUMXXL) in the form of zipped files from the above-mentioned link as ```dataverse_files.zip```.
+The data-set can be downloaded from [Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZUMXXL) in the form of zipped files from the above-mentioned link as ```dataverse_files.zip```, which contains the data-set used in this project and all the files contained in the zip file comes under [CC-BY-NC](https://creativecommons.org/licenses/by-nc/2.0/).

 Additional Data ```Data/state_race_distribution.xlsx``` is taken from [ wikipedia](https://en.wikipedia.org/wiki/Demography_of_the_United_States) licnesed under [Creative Commons Attribution-ShareAlike License](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License)